Xóchitl C. Chávez, Ph.D.

 What company does Xóchitl C. Chávez, Ph.D. work for?

-What is Xóchitl C. Chávez, Ph.D.'s role at the current company?
+What is Xóchitl C. Chávez, Ph.D.'s role at University of California, Riverside?

 What schools did Xóchitl C. Chávez, Ph.D. attend?